-- a decrease in the size of a population or a long-term adverse effect on an ecological community; - reduction in the area of the species' occupancy or extent of occurrence of the ecological community; - fragmentation of an existing population or ecological community; - disturbance or destruction of habitat critical to the survival of the species or ecological community - disruption of the breeding cycle of a population; - modification, destruction, removal, isolation or reduction of the availability or quality of habitat to the extent that the species is likely to decline; - modification or destruction of abiotic (non-living) factors (such as water, nutrients or soil) necessary for the ecological community's survival; - the introduction of invasive species that are harmful to the species or ecological community becoming established: - interference with the recovery of the species or ecological community; and - an action that may be inconsistent with a recovery plan or threat abatement plan.
+- disturbance or destruction of habitat critical to the survival of the species or ecological community - disruption of the breeding cycle of a population - modification, destruction, removal, isolation or reduction of the availability or quality of habitat to the extent that the species is likely to decline - modification or destruction of abiotic (non-living) factors (such as water, nutrients or soil) necessary for the ecological community's survival - the introduction of invasive species that are harmful to the species or ecological community becoming established - interference with the recovery of the species or ecological community - an action that may be inconsistent with a recovery plan or threat abatement plan.

-List of listed threatened species and communities
+List of listed threatened species

-The EIS must discuss the nature and scale of impacts associated with the proposed action for the following listed threatened species and ecological communities:
+The EIS must discuss the nature and scale of impacts associated with the proposed action for listed threatened species.